fbpx

 Lavin Exclusive Speaker

 How do you get a competitive “edge” at work and in life?
 Star business professor Laura Huang says that we don’t need to change ourselves to get the upper hand: we can simply make the most of who we already are.
-She’s a Harvard professor and a Distinguished Professor at Northeastern, as well as the Director of the Women’s Entrepreneurship Center and author of Edge.
+She’s a Distinguished Professor at Northeastern and the Director of the Women’s Entrepreneurship Center, as well as a Harvard professor and the author of Edge and the forthcoming You Already Know.
 Laura teaches us how to use everything—even our perceived flaws and the systemic biases that hold us back—to our advantage.
-Laura’s insights into edge will help us overcome adversity by flipping unfair stereotypes on their head and turning obstacles into assets.
-If we combine our edge with hard work—Laura’s revolutionary idea of “hard work, plus”—we’ll have the tools to compete and win.
+And she shows us how to hone our intuition (that unique blend of external data and our personal experiences) to make the right decisions and turn obstacles into assets.

 “We’re all looking for an edge.
 But where does it come from?
 Laura Huang provides the answers.
 Be authentic and distinct.
 Provide value to others.
 And turn adversity into advantage.”— Daniel H. Pink, author of To Sell Is Human